 Cloud-based file sharing and collaboration solutions are ripe for the picking, but what’s right for one organization might not be right for another.
-Accellion presented the pros and cons of various cloud computing choices at the InfoSec World 2013 Conference & Expo last month.
+Accellion presented the pros and cons of various cloud file sync choices at the InfoSec World 2013 Conference & Expo last month.
 To learn more about the top cloud considerations for file sharing and collaboration and to find out where you stand on the privacy and public cloud debate, check out this presentation entitled ”Do You Know Where Your Data Is?

 Posts Tagged ‘Google Hangouts’